Nkambwe/UnitTesting/README.md

 # C# Unit Testing Project

-This project is a review of Unit Testing in C# based on the [YouTube tutorial by Teddy Smith](https://www.youtube.com/playlist?list=PL82C6-O4XrHeyeJcI5xrywgpfbrqdkQd4).
+This project is a review of Unit Testing in C#.
 The project contains UnitTesting for variouse objects like strings, numbers, dataes and collections.
 In addtion, a review about Unit Testing of MVC web controllers and testing Web Api controllers

 ## Frameworks